 Pennsylvania’s history with coal goes back well over 100 years, long before safeguards and restoration requirements were put in place.
 Abandoned mines pose hazards in Pennsylvania of dangerous shafts, mountains of black waste, scarred landscapes, acidic drainages polluting more than 4,000 miles of our streams and other hazards threatening human health and safety and depressing local economies.
 At least 44 of Pennsylvania's 67 counties are affected by abandoned coal mines and 1.4 million Pennsylvanians live within one mile of abandoned mine lands.

 Abandoned mines and abandoned mine lands create negative impacts on local economies by destroying recreational opportunities, lowering land values, leaving desolate communities once the mines are exhausted and ruining sites for further residential, forestry, commercial or agricultural uses, and threaten the human health and safety of people living in our coal field communities.
 Reclamation of abandoned mine sites can add to the economy by creating jobs, increasing community pride, increasing property values, decreasing stress-related costs through stream-based recreation, restoring the health of the environment and providing future sites for commercial or industrial endeavors.

-WPC supports a reauthorization of federal Abandoned Mine Land Fund (Title IV of the Surface Mine Control and Reclamation Act of 1977).
-WPC also supports the RECLAIM Act - H.R.
-1731 and S. 728 (115th Congress).
+WPC supports legislation reauthorizing the federal Abandoned Mine Land Fund (H.R.4248 - Surface Mining Control and Reclamation Act Amendments of 2019).
+WPC also supports the RECLAIM Act - H.R.2156 (116th Congress).